drwetter/testssl.sh/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 _Feel free to remove this line but please stick to the template.
-We would like to reproduce the bug and therefore need concise information. _
+We would like to reproduce the bug and therefore need concise information.
+Depending on the completeness of your information provided we might close your issue otherwise. _

 **Please check this repo whether this is a known issue**